-- In the Home menu, click Settings, then click Advanced.
+- Open the SSL panel.
 (For parking pages, click SSL in the main menu.)

 - Under Security preference, choose your settings.
 Usually, we recommend checking Secure and HSTS secure.
 Some special situations might need the Insecure option.
 For help, see SSL settings explained.

 - Click Save.

 - It can take up to 72 hours for the update to complete.
 For third-party domains that aren't connected yet, it may take a bit longer.

-- While the certificate is processing, you may see an error message with a red ! in your domain settings.
+- While the certificate is processing, you may find an error message in your domain settings.
 This is normal.
-If it's been more than 72 hours and you refreshed the page, follow these troubleshooting steps.
+If it's been more than 72 hours, follow these troubleshooting steps.

 SSL settings explained